Orthographic depth: By language

 Written Korean represents an unusual hybrid; each phoneme in the language is represented by a letter but the letters are packaged into "square" units of two to four phonemes, each square representing a syllable.
 Korean has very complex phonological variation rules, especially regarding the consonants rather than the vowels, in contrast to English.
 For example, the Korean word 훗일, which should be pronounced as /[husil]/ based on standard pronunciations of the components of the grapheme, is actually pronounced as /[hunnil]/.
 Among the consonants of the Korean language, only one is always pronounced exactly as it is written.

-Italian, which is a shallow language overall, offers clear examples of differential directionality in depth.
+Italian orthography, which is shallow overall, offers clear examples of differential directionality in depth.
 Even in a very shallow orthographic system, spelling-to-pronunciation and pronunciation-to-spelling may not be equally clear.
 There are two major imperfect matches of vowels to letters: in stressed syllables, e can represent either open /[ɛ]/ or closed /[e]/, and o stands for either open /[ɔ]/ or closed /[o]/.
-According to the orthographic principles used for the language, /[ˈsɛtta]/ 'sect', for example, with open /[ɛ]/ can be spelled only setta, and /[ˈvetta]/ 'summit' with closed /[e]/ can be only vetta — if a listener can hear it, he can spell it.
-But since the letter e is assigned to represent both /[ɛ]/ and /[e]/, there is no principled way to know whether to pronounce the written words setta and vetta with /[ɛ]/ or /[e]/ — the spelling does not present the information needed for accurate pronunciation.
+According to the orthographic principles used for the language, /[ˈsɛtta]/ 'sect', for example, with open /[ɛ]/ can be spelled only setta, and /[ˈvetta]/ 'summit' with closed /[e]/ can be only vetta—if a listener can hear it, they can spell it.
+But since the letter e is assigned to represent both /[ɛ]/ and /[e]/, there is no principled way to know whether to pronounce the written words setta and vetta with /[ɛ]/ or /[e]/—the spelling does not present the information needed for accurate pronunciation.
 A second lacuna in Italian's shallow orthography is that, although stress position in words is only very partially predictable, it is normally not indicated in writing.
 For purposes of spelling, it makes no difference which syllable is stressed in the place names Arsoli and Carsoli, but the spellings offer no clue that they are ARsoli and CarSOli (and as with the letter e above, the stressed o of Carsoli, which is /[ɔ]/, is unknown from the spelling).

-English is unusual because it combines deep orthography, with multiple possible sounds for many letters, with complex syllable structures.
+English is unusual because it combines deep orthography, with multiple possible sounds for many letters.
 This makes it among the most difficult languages in the world to learn to read.
 For example, the digraph ea is pronounced differently in words like beat and head, with no visual indication of which sound is intended in which word.